chingu-voyages/v46-tier2-team-14/README.md

 Users can search for recipes by entering either the recipe name or specific ingredients, providing a flexible and convenient search experience.

 2. **Autocomplete Feature:**
-Swad  offers autocomplete suggestions as users type, streamlining the search process and ensuring accurate results.
+ SWAAD offers autocomplete suggestions as users type, streamlining the search process and ensuring accurate results.

 3. **Light and Dark Mode:**
  Enjoy a personalized viewing experience with the option to switch between light and dark modes, enhancing readability and reducing eye strain.